CCMS-UCSD/MassIVEDocumentation/docs/quant/1_submit_quant_2_add_reanalysis.md

 ### How to select the file(s) and category
 If you know which category should be selected for each file, let's start.
 Here is the example for `Quantification Results`.

-1. Select file(s) : *'Choi2017_DDA_Skyline_input.csv'* is the MSstats report from Skyline, which is precusor-level quantified data.
+1. Select file(s): *'Choi2017_DDA_Skyline_input.csv'* is the MSstats report from Skyline, which is precursor-level quantified data.
 It should be saved in `Quantification Results`.
 Click the file name(s) under your MassIVE account.
 Then file(s) will be highlighted.
-2. Select category : at the top-left conner, there are boxes for categories.
+2. Select category: at the top-left corner, there are boxes for categories.
 Select (or Click) the box named `Quantification Results`.
 3. Then, on the right panel, named `Selected Files`, you can see the selected file(s) under the folder named `Selected Quantification Results`.